liatrio/openo11y.dev/docs/index.md

 > **system** - a group of interacting, interrelated, or interdependent elements
 > forming a complex whole

-O11y is focused on systems.
+Observability is focused on systems.
 Systems can be comprised of software, such as a system of microservices.
 Systems can also be comprised of people, such as a team, a group of teams, or an entire organization.

 ## Goals and Methods